 Strolling through the Zones

-The finale, like previous years, is of course, the fireworks.
-And like previous years, crowds were already gathering around the man-made lake half an hour before show time.
 With everywhere still wet from the rain, it was a little unpleasant waiting among so many people.
-Worse, the only decent place I managed to get was next to the smoking corner.
-Thankfully, the fiery display more than made up for the wait.
-It was a little short, five minutes or so I think.
-But it was a befitting end to the evening.
+Worse, the only decent place I managed to grab was next to the smoking corner.

-Last but not least, souvenirs from Santa’s All-Star Christmas 2016.
+Lastly, souvenirs from Santa’s All-Star Christmas 2016.
 Not very Christmas-y, yes …

 Yet another ritual-within-a-ritual of mine. 🙂

 I always buy a souvenir from the shop in the Ancient Egypt, i.e., The Mummy Zone whenever I visit.
 Prices have also recently dropped, and so I bought two this time around.